-NOTE: You must read and understand the warnings and basic safety rules, found in Section 2 of this manual, before performing any operation or maintenance procedures.
+NOTE: You must read and understand the warnings and basic safety rules, found in Safety Information, page 2-1 of this manual, before performing any operation or maintenance procedures.

 For additional engine maintenance guidelines, see the engine manual furnished with this crane.